-The piece cost him dearly; it took a lot of effort, time and money (oil paints are expensive medium, especially if you want to cover the canvas measuring 2,5 by 2 metres).
+The piece cost him dearly; it took a lot of effort, time and money (oil paints are an expensive medium, especially if you want to cover the canvas measuring 2,5 by 2 meters).

 He did not have to spend money on models at least – Camille patiently posed for all four female figures.

 The committee of the 1867 Salon rejected the painting because of its futile subject and careless brushwork.

 In truth, the jury had good reason to criticize Women in the Garden.
 The women depicted in this painting resemble dolls devoid of any individuality.
 But Monet’s focus was not the people and their unique characters; his focus was light.

 From the very beginning, Monet was determined to paint Women in the Garden outdoors.
 He worked in the park as long as the weather remained warm enough, intending to finish the picture outdoors.

 His choice was not traditional.
 Monet’s predecessors and contemporaries considered plein air techniques suitable solely for preliminary sketching.
 The true landscape was almost always composed and completed in the studio.

 Monet did not manage to finish his big picture before winter yet his approach to the work gave an unexpected result: the artist discovered the exhilaration in painting what he saw instead of what he should see.

 The following year, Monet didn’t try to please the Academy with a correctly composed picture.
 Rather, he painted alive and modern Paris with his friend Pierre Auguste Renoir.
 Sunlight flooded Monet’s canvases.